PetitCoinCoin/advent-of-code/2018/comments.md

 Day 14 part 2 takes a bit long (almost 20sec) but it runs.
 And gives the right answer.
 As it is still reasonable, I'll leave it that way.

 I thought my approach would not very efficient, but it is reasonable, and I'm glad I handled it with objects.
 It runs in about 0.33/1.33sec for part 1/2.

+Oh my gelkjcfe.
+Let's quickly forget about day 17, move on, and never touch this awful code again.
+This will never - ever - ever be refactored.
+Never.